17th Street Bicycle Safety Project

 On November 7, 2017, the SFMTA Board approved the proposal to install a bikeway on both sides of 17th Street between Church Street and Sanchez Street.
-Starting on December 26th, the parking on the block will be removed to install the bikeway using paint and flexible posts.
-This work should be completed by mid-January 2018 and will eventually be updated with concrete islands where feasible.
+Starting on December 26th, parking on the block was removed in order to install the bikeway using paint and flexible posts.
+That work was completed mid-January 2018.

 To stay informed of next steps, please sign up for email updates in the Receive Updates portion of this website (right column).
 Thank you for your interest in this project!